 - Attach the wheels to the motor axle with the help of epoxy.
 Let it dry properly before working with it further.

-- Secure the motor axel by inserting a wire through the holes of the wheels and the axle, and wrap the wire on the belt gear.
+- Secure the motor axel by inserting a wire through the wheels and axle holes and wrapping the wire on the belt gear.

 - Next, make a battery using the 12V and 12A parts.
-This is a very basic skill, but don’t worry if you are not familiar with batteries.
+This is a fundamental skill, but don’t worry if you are not familiar with batteries.
 There are many tutorials online which will show you how to make a simple

-- Take some wood glue to attach the thin frame pieces you had cut out earlier, to the main board.
-Make sure the pieces fit perfectly so you won’t stumble on them when you are riding the hoverboard.
+- Take some wood glue to attach the thin frame pieces you had cut out earlier to the mainboard.
+Ensure the pieces fit perfectly so you won’t stumble on them when you are riding the hoverboard.
 Let the glue dry completely before moving to the next step.

 - Screw in the battery box.
 Put the box under the square slot you had cut earlier.
 Take some screws and drill holes so that you can attach the box to the board.
 The box should rest at the bottom of the board.